How to look for records of... Criminal transportees: further research

 Search prison registers, which indicate where the prisoner was held before trial, and any movements from prison to prison – many include an index of prisoners.

 Many prison registers tell you the date or place of the trial.
-Search and download images of the registers from the assorted crime records available on findmypast.co.uk, digitised from the following National Archives record series:
+Search and download (£) images of the registers from the assorted crime records available on findmypast.co.uk.
+These are digitised from a range of National Archives’ record series including:

 - registers of county prisons 1847-1866 by place in HO 23